leostera/ng2/README.md

     -v, --verbose  verbose mode
 ```

 Craft a module, cd into it, scaffold some resources.
+Throw in a few component dependencies.
+Go back to the root of your project and do a build.